Grimur12/VNL1_24_H7/DOCS/Github Manual.md

 Additional setup information

-1) To create a "Repository," often just called a "Repo,"
+1) To create a "Repository," often just called a "Repo".
 2) There is a dropdown menu on the left side of the screen in your GitHub area where you can click the green button that says "New."
 3) There, you name the Repo and choose whether you want to include a .gitignore, README, and other options.
 4) To add collaborators to the Repo, start by going to the homepage of the Repo by clicking on it.